markongithub/clever_buses_py/docs/state_fair_2025/index.md

 The Destiny buses look solid but there was a full half-hour wait at the downtown hub.
 Looking at the "bus counts" graph, we see that there were only two buses running the downtown hub route at the time.
 That's a clear opportunity for improvement in service.

 That's the report!
-We think it demonstrates a valuable service with room for improvement. [https://github.com/markongithub/clever_buses_py/blob/main/output/](Most of our findings are in CSV format) so play with the data yourself and let us know what else you find.
+We think it demonstrates a valuable service with room for improvement.
+[Most of our findings are in CSV format](https://github.com/markongithub/clever_buses_py/blob/main/output/) so play with the data yourself and let us know what else you find.

 See you next year at the Fair!